 Colin Kennedy is a staff writer at the Tufts Daily.
-He is a second-year who has not yet declared a major.
+He is a third-year majoring in Quantitative Economics & International Relations.
 Colin can be reached at Colin.Kennedy@tufts.edu.

 On the third floor of the Science and Engineering Complex, researchers work with water, and sometimes strains of deadly diseases, in pursuit of global humanitarian solutions.
 The Lantagne Lab, housed in the Department of Civil and Environmental Engineering, investigates infectious disease control by studying the effectiveness of water and sanitation.
 According to Daniele Lantagne, the […]

 Goldilox Bagels, a new up-and-coming breakfast and lunch option in Medford, plans to celebrate its soft opening this Friday, Sept.
 13. Established by Boston-based couple Lindsey Gaudet and Ed Thill, Goldilox Bagels will serve freshly-made bagels and coffee near campus on 186 Winthrop St. Prior to making the decision to found Goldilox, Gaudet said that […]